ccyyturralde/Film-Scanner/SETUP_GUIDE.md

    - Arduino status should show "Connected ✓"
    - Camera status should show "Connected ✓"

-2. **Start Live View**
+2. **Select Camera**
+   - Choose your camera from the dropdown
    - Click "Start Live View" button
-   - Enable "Invert Colors (Show Positive)" to see film as positive image
-   - This lets you preview exactly what you're scanning
+   - You'll see real-time preview from your camera

 3. **Create New Roll**
    - Enter roll name (e.g., "Kodak-Portra400-001")